Square POS App Review (Free Version)

 In a time when assertive entrepreneurs can quickly get their business ideas off the ground from scratch, be it a food cart or niche boutique, Square has been a convenient and oft-used solution for processing and POS.
 It’s easy to see the appeal.
 For one, the word “free” is always appealing.
 Although many competitors have tried to beat Square POS at its own game, Square’s free app is still remarkably versatile.
 It can fit the needs of the vast majority of small business owners.
 Square is defined by elegant simplicity, with set processing rates that are both affordable and easy to comprehend.
 Couple that with a sleek and fully customizable interface, and it’s difficult to go wrong if you’re a small business with a limited number of users.

-Final Verdict: Square POS is the best free POS software on the market.
+Final Verdict: Square Point of Sale is the best free POS software on the market.
 The powerful features and affordable credit card processing rates make it ideal for small businesses.
-Users who need more advanced features can also take advantage of niche Square POS products, Square For Retail and Square For Restaurants.
+Users who need more advanced features can also take advantage of niche Square POS software, Square For Retail and Square For Restaurants.

 Table of Contents